For Graduate Students

 - Proposal.
 Maximum 5 pages double-spaced.
 Proposals should include:

 - The intellectual ambitions of the project, including guiding research questions and a brief statement about the significance of the work for the area of study and its potential contribution to the public good

 - A description of the public audiences, partners, and/or stakeholders relevant to the project

 - A project plan, including a timeline describing what will be accomplished during the summer

-- Letter of support for each student to be submitted directly by the recommender to email@example.com.
+- Letter of Support.
+Limit one for each student to be submitted directly by the recommender to email@example.com.
 The letter should be written by the students’ primary advisor (in most cases, the dissertation advisor)